 2) The Stetson School of Business and Economics imports grade data into the system, and we don't have that information until the close of the semester.

-While you're in the system, you can send a message to the Administrator by clicking Help in the left sidebar.
+While you're in the system, you can send a message to the Administrator by clicking the question mark icon in the banner.

 If you're having trouble creating records, please reach out to Ellen Byron.
 She can show you tips and tricks that will simplify data entry.
 And remember that the first year is always the hardest.
 Duplicating records, using PasteBoard, and importing publications will maximize your time in the system.